What if You Never Had to Look for a Sermon Message Again?

 What if we never had to look for a sermon message again?

-And no, I don't mean looking to the internet to "borrow" someone else's sermon.
+And no, I don't mean going to the internet for someone else’s sermon, or asking AI to “write” one.

 I mean, what if we didn't have to look for the message at all?

-What if instead, we let the sermon message find us?
+What if instead, the sermon message found us?

 Never Look for a Sermon Message Again

-When we use Lectio Divina as the process for sermon prep,
+When we apply Lectio Divina as the process for sermon prep, the Message is revealed.

 We don't have to look for the message.